xdrip-js/Lookout/README.md

 ## Example usage
 Just type `Lookout`.
 The app will run on port 3000.

-To see verbose output (>> Lookout's log messages have more detail - can help with trouble-shooting, and help you understand what Lookout is doing when it runs), use `Lookout -v`.
+To see verbose output (Add more detail to Lookout's log messages - can help with trouble-shooting and help you understand what Lookout is doing when it runs), use `Lookout -v`.
 To see even more verbose output, use `Lookout -vv`.
 Alternatively, use `sudo DEBUG=* Lookout`, and replace the `*` with a comma separated list of the modules you would like to debug.
 E.g. `sudo DEBUG=transmitterIO:*,smp,transmitter,bluetooth-manager Lookout`.

 To run in simulated mode, use `node index.js --sim`.